Gisèle Pelicot

-Gisèle Pelicot (Note: Gisèle's maiden name, which she has since reverted to following the trial and her divorce, has not been disclosed.
-For consistency, and to differentiate, this article refers to her and her now ex-husband by their given names.) (/fr/; born 7 December 1952) is a French woman who was drugged and raped by her husband Dominique Pelicot on numerous occasions between 2011 and 2020.
-Dominique also invited dozens of men, contacted through a website, to rape her while she was unconscious, mostly in the couple's home in Mazan.
-Gisèle became aware of the abuse in 2020, when Dominique was arrested for upskirting women in a local supermarket and a police search of his computer equipment revealed images of her being raped.
+Gisèle Pelicot (Note: For consistency, and to differentiate, this article refers to her and her now ex-husband by their given names.) (/fr/; née Guillou, born 7 December 1952) is a French woman who became a feminist icon in 2024, when she waived her right to anonymity as the victim in a multiple rape case.

-When Dominique and fifty other men went on trial for aggravated rape, attempted rape, and sexual assault in Avignon in 2024, Gisèle waived her right to anonymity and a trial behind closed doors.
-In December 2024, 50 of the 51 men on trial, including Dominique, were convicted of raping, attempting to rape, and sexually assaulting Gisèle.
-The 51st man, who had not been charged with raping Gisèle, was convicted of raping his wife.
-Dominique received the maximum 20-year sentence, while the other convicted men received 3- to 15-year sentences.
+Between 2011 and 2020, she was drugged and raped by her husband Dominique and dozens of other men while she was unconscious, mostly in the couple's home in Mazan.
+She only became aware of the abuse in 2020, when Dominique was arrested for upskirting women in a local supermarket and a police search of his computer equipment revealed images of her being raped.

-The trial attracted worldwide media attention, and Gisèle's courage and determination to speak out on behalf of all victims of sexual assault won her international support and admiration.
-She became a feminist icon and featured in the BBC's 2024 100 Women and the Financial Times list of the 25 most influential women of the year.
-Gisèle was named a knight of the Legion of Honour on Bastille Day (14 July 2025).
+The case attracted international media attention and Gisèle's courage and determination to speak out on behalf of all victims of sexual assault won her international support and admiration.
+Her name was later included in the BBC's 2024 100 Women and the Financial Times list of the twenty‑five most influential women of the year.
+She was appointed a knight of the Legion of Honour on Bastille Day (14 July 2025).
+In February 2026, she published a co-written memoir.